It is an irrational fear of water, drinking, or swimming. Someone afraid of water is hydrophobic.

 In these cases, they will try to escape from the situation as soon as possible.

-These behaviors have a direct relationship with the intensity of fear.
-If the individual is distressed when he is near water, he will try to avoid it whenever possible.
+These behaviors have a direct relationship with the intensity of fear if the individual is distressed when near water, he will try to avoid it whenever possible.

 On the other hand, avoiding water only contributes more to the development of fear, so this behavior slows down any attempt to overcome the condition.

-Hydrophobia can be a very dangerous and paralyzing disease that can cause serious mental problems and create social obstacles, such as the inability to bathe.
+Hydrophobia can be a hazardous and paralyzing disease that can cause severe mental problems and create social obstacles, such as the inability to bathe.

 Hydrophobia can also be caused by rabies and can be noticed in the later stages of infection.

-In the latter case, it is imperative that you visit a health professional immediately.
+In the latter case, you must visit a health professional immediately.

 The causes of specific phobias have been well studied and documented.
 This has led to a general agreement among scientists that there is not a single factor that causes hydrophobia.

-We have previously shown that this condition can be caused by a combination of different factors and the way they feed each other.
+We have previously shown that this condition can be caused by different factors and the way they feed each other.

 These factors can be more or less relevant depending on the specific case.
-They may not be relevant to everyone, or at least they may not be easily identifiable.
+They may not apply to everyone, or they may not be easily identifiable.

-Classical conditioning is the most common cause for the development of a fear.
+Classical conditioning is the most common cause of the development of fear.

-Having traumatic, dangerous or unpleasant experiences with water can be an important factor in the development of hydrophobia.
+Having traumatic, dangerous, or unpleasant experiences with water can be an essential factor in developing hydrophobia.

 Fears do not only develop through direct experience.
 They can be learned by viewing particular images or events.

-Seeing negative events, such as seeing someone drown, or seeing images of tsunamis or other events in which water causes significant damage, can contribute to the development of a psychological disorder.
+Seeing adverse events, such as seeing someone drown or seeing images of tsunamis or other circumstances in which water causes significant damage, can contribute to a psychological disorder.

-Finally, hearing negative things about water can also lead to the development of a phobia.
+Finally, hearing negative things about water can also lead to developing a phobia.

 Child education that focuses on the dangers of water or listening to the opinions of those who are afraid of water can condition an individual to develop this disorder.

-Although only a few adults who suffer from hydrophobia bother to seek treatment, several effective methods have been demonstrated to deal with the fear of water.
+Although only a few adults who have hydrophobia bother to seek treatment, several effective methods have been demonstrated to deal with the fear of water.

 If this fear is not addressed, it can develop and become even more intense over time.

-While some may start by simply fearing entering the ocean or another body of water, fear may begin to find other ways to present themselves.
+While some may start by simply fearing entering the ocean or another body of water, fear may begin to find other ways to present itself.

-It is likely that these same patients will soon be afraid to bathe or consume any type of fluid, which would certainly begin to negatively affect their personal lives both socially and mentally.
+Likely, these same patients will soon be afraid to bathe or consume any fluid, negatively affecting their personal lives both socially and mentally.

-The life of a hydrophobe can be significantly restricted as a result of its fear.
+The life of a hydrophobe can be significantly restricted due to its fear.